kavan7/beaconfinal/src/_posts/2021-01-21-The_Good_Place.md

----
-author: mhutzul
-image: assets/images/2021-01-21-The_Good_Place.jpg
-layout: post
-tags: []
-title: 'The Good Place: The Kind of Show We Need Right Now'
----

 *The Good Place* is a Netflix series that ran from 2018 to 2020.
 It spanned four seasons, and was far from your typical sitcom.
 Meet Eleanor